-FAQs is provided by the UK Research Office and reflects our current understanding of the UK situation with regards to Horizon 2020 and other funding programmes in research, innovation and higher education.
+The information below is provided by the UK Research Office and reflects our current understanding of the UK situation with regards to Horizon 2020 and other EU funding programmes in research, innovation and higher education.

-What has changed for UK participation since the referendum?
+What has changed for UK participation since the triggering of Article 50 or the start of the negotiations?

 Key message: No immediate changes to UK participation in Horizon 2020 –